 What are his key attributes?

 Although Lille finished bottom of Group H, they faced Valencia, Chelsea and last season's semi-finalists Ajax.
-Starting all six group games, performances have alerted some of Europe's biggest clubs.
+Starting all six group games, Gabriel's performances alerted some of Europe's biggest clubs.

-No Lille player has attempted more forward passes this season (578), while only his defensive partner Fonte has completed more passes than Gabriel's 1220.
+No Lille player has attempted more forward passes this season (578), while only his defensive partner Fonte has completed more passes than Gabriel's 1219.
+A league-high 255 of those were completed into the opposition half.

 The Brazilian scored in Lille's 2-1 win at Strasbourg in February, and he has been an aerial threat at set-pieces throughout the campaign.
-Only five centre-backs have had more attempts on goal than the Everton target (17).
+Only five centre-backs have had more attempts on goal than him (17).

 At the age of 13, he showed dedication to his career by taking a 12-hour bus journey to Florianopolis to join Avai having been born and raised in Sao Paulo's Pirituba district.
 Upon his arrival at Lille, he taught himself French and now conducts interviews in the language.